nebojsa-prodana/spanish-long-term-visa-docker/README.md

 **Import process:**
 1. Place certificate files in the `certs/` directory
-2. Start/restart the container
+2. Start/restart the container with `make run`
+3. **Enter your certificate password when prompted** (this appears in the terminal)
-3. Certificates are automatically imported into Firefox
+4. Certificates are automatically imported into Firefox
-4. Verify import with: `cert-list`
+5. Verify import with: `cert-list`

+**Note:** The certificate password is needed to decrypt your .p12/.pfx file during import.
+This is a one-time setup step.

 **Manual certificate import:**
 ```bash